ansyblenetwork/aquietlife/_posts/2021-06-28-case-for-trading.md

 Is there reason to believe this to be true?
 Not that I know of.

-But the claim has solid empirical backing.
-For instance, within the equities market itself, backing for active investing is much weaker.
+But the claim has some empirical backing.
+For instance, within the equities market itself, backing for active investing is weak.
 By the risk-aversion principle, a basket of small caps should appreciate faster than a basket of blue chips.

 However, historically, such an advantage has not been clear, if not [outright absent](https://www.longtermtrends.net/large-cap-vs-small-cap/).
 Competiting psychological forces are evidently at play.
 These are roughly the same forces which contribute to bubble formation, and which allow lotteries to function.